junliu621/PPLM/README.md

 ```

 ### Troubleshooting (MKL and libperl.so)
-On some systems, users may encounter MKL- or `libperl.so`-related errors due to local library and environment differences.
+On some systems, users may encounter `MKL`- or `libperl.so`-related errors due to local library and environment differences.
 We recommend installing PPLM in a fresh conda environment using the provided `environment.yml`:
 ```bash
 conda create -n pplm python=3.10 conda activate pplm